 There are two main types of stroke.
 When blood flow to the brain is blocked, it is called an ischemic stroke.
 A hemorrhagic stroke occurs if a blood vessel breaks and bleeds into or around the brain.

-Patients brought to Grand Strand Regional Medical Center with stroke symptoms are evaluated in our Emergency Department.
+Patients brought to Grand Strand Medical Center with stroke symptoms are evaluated in our Emergency Department.
 Evaluation for stroke includes:

 - CT scan of the brain